Premiered November 20, 2015.

 J.A.
 Morris says:

 The Night Before is a good comedy with solid performances by all the principles.
 Gordon-Levitt, Mackie and Rogen are convincing as old friends who would do anything for each other.
-Most of the other actors are also well-cast here.
+Most of the other actors are also well-cast.

 Michael Shannon is excellent as drug dealer Mr. Green.
-Shannon goes back and forth between menacing and caring, sometimes acting as sort of a "big brother" figure to the three friends.
+Shannon goes back and forth between menacing and caring, sometimes acting as sort of a "big brother" figure to the three friends, and scaring the daylights out of them during other parts of the film.

 There are lots of funny scenes, but I'm reluctant to go into detail that would spoil them.
 Let's just say highlights include a drugged up visit to Midnight Mass, a ride in a horse-drawn sleigh that goes awry, and a brawl with two guys in Santa suits.